-.7 Prefabricated Units
+7. Prefabricated Units

 - a.
 Manufacture all prefabricated units in strict accordance with approved shop drawings. - b.
-Items brought on to the site that do not conform to the shop drawings and specifications will be rejected.
+Items brought on to a site which does not conform to the shop drawings and specifications will be rejected. - c.

-c.
 Apply shop coat of zinc primer conforming to C.G.S.B.
 1-GP-40C to metal fasteners where specified.